|

 I respect Marshall Lytle a lot.
 I worship every side he recorded with Bill Haley as well as the Jodimars.
 I enjoyed a lot his recent musical ventures like Marshall & The Shooting Stars and the fact he's still being able to play on stage today forces the admiration.
 So I bought this book with great expectations, hoping to read the story of one of the greatest rock'n'roll band from the point of view of someone who actually lived it.

-that it's printed very big and with a mere 200 pages you read it very quickly.
+The first things you notice when you have this book in hands isthat it's printed very big and with a mere 200 pages you read it very quickly.

 The main problem is not that it's not very well written (after all he's a bass player not a writer) but it's not very interesting either.
 Marshall never goes deep into details and doesn't seem very interested by the music (you'll find more info about his incomes as a real estate agent than about the recording of Shake Rattle & Roll).